Pope Leo to meet Middle East Christian leaders in bid for unity

 While Turkey now has about 33,000 Catholics among a population of about 85 million, Vatican statistics show, it was once a flourishing land for Christianity, home to important early saints such as the apostles Philip, Paul and John.

-Leo met with Turkey's small Catholic community on Friday morning.
-Amid shouts of "Viva il papa" (Long live the pope) at Istanbul's Holy Spirit Cathedral, he urged the Catholics not to seek political influence.
+Pope Leo met Turkey’s small Catholic community on the morning of Nov 28.
+Amid shouts of “Viva il Papa” (Long live the Pope) at Istanbul’s Holy Spirit Cathedral, he urged the Catholics not to seek political influence.

-He said they should focus on helping migrants in Turkey, home to nearly 4 million foreigners, about 2.4 million of them Syrian, along with migrants from Afghanistan, Iran and Iraq.
+He said they should focus on helping migrants in Turkey, home to nearly four million foreigners, about 2.4 million of them Syrian, along with migrants from Afghanistan, Iran and Iraq.

-Leo has made care for migrants a key priority of his six-month papacy, frequently criticizing the anti-immigration policies of U.S. President Donald Trump.
+Pope Leo has made care for migrants a key priority of his six-month papacy, frequently criticising the anti-immigration policies of US President Donald Trump.

-In Turkey, he will also visit Istanbul's Blue Mosque on Saturday, in his first visit as pope to a Muslim place of worship, and will celebrate a Catholic Mass at the city's Volkswagen Arena.
+In Turkey, he will also visit Istanbul’s Blue Mosque on Nov 29, in his first visit as pope to a Muslim place of worship, and will celebrate a Catholic mass at the city’s Volkswagen Arena.

-Peace is expected to be a key theme of the pope's visit to Lebanon, which starts on Sunday.
+Peace is expected to be a key theme of the pontiff’s visit to Lebanon, which starts on Nov 30.

-Leaders in Lebanon, which hosts 1 million Syrian and Palestinian refugees and is also struggling to recover after years of economic crisis, are worried Israel will dramatically escalate its strikes in coming months and hope the papal visit might bring global attention to the country.
+Leaders in Lebanon, which hosts one million Syrian and Palestinian refugees and is also struggling to recover after years of economic crisis, are worried Israel will dramatically escalate its strikes in coming months, and hope the papal visit might bring global attention to the country.
 REUTERS